 Every Sunday at 10a.
 We had our Grand Opening on April 6, and now we keep gathering every Sunday for worship.

-Every Wednesday evening.
+Weekday evenings.
 HUB groups are the "hub" of everything we do—they are central to life at Redemption Church.
 They're where our lives interconnect with others and we wrestle with what it means to follow Jesus.
 Sign up to join a HUB group here.

 Subscribe to our mailing list in order to stay updated about meeting dates, prayer needs, and general goings on at Redemption.
 Enter your email address here: